protontypes/open-sustainable-technology/README.md

 - [HydroFunctions](https://github.com/mroberge/hydrofunctions) - A suite of convenience functions for working with hydrology data in an interactive Python session.
 - [CWATM](https://github.com/CWatM/CWatM) - Represents one of the new key elements of IIASAs Water program to assess water supply, water demand and environmental needs at global and regional level.
 - [The General Lake Model](https://github.com/AquaticEcoDynamics/GLM) - A water balance and one-dimensional vertical stratification hydrodynamic model.
-- [nhdR](https://github.com/jsta/nhdR) - R interface to the US National Hydrography Dataset.
+- [nhdR](https://github.com/jsta/nhdR) - An R interface to the US National Hydrography Dataset.
 - [modflow6](https://github.com/MODFLOW-USGS/modflow6) - Has been widely used by academics, private consultants, and government scientists to accurately, reliably, and efficiently simulate groundwater flow.
 - [iMOD](https://oss.deltares.nl/web/imod/home) - An easy to use Graphical User Interface + an accelerated Deltares-version of MODFLOW with fast, flexible and consistent sub-domain modeling techniques.
 - [Imod-Python](https://gitlab.com/deltares/imod/imod-python) - Designed to help you in your MODFLOW groundwater modeling efforts.